 The Rani LLC-ICL Service Agreement will automatically renew for successive one-year terms unless sooner terminated by either party.
-Termination of individual services under the Rani LLC-ICL Service Agreement or RMS-ICL Service Agreement requires 60 days' notice, and termination of Occupancy Services under the Rani LLC-ICL Service Agreement or RMS-ICL Service Agreement requires six months' notice; except that the Occupancy Services in Milpitas, California will expire in August 2024, following the amendment entered into in March 2024.
+Termination of individual services under the Rani LLC-ICL Service Agreement or RMS-ICL Service Agreement requires 60 days' notice, and termination of Occupancy Services under the Rani LLC-ICL Service Agreement or RMS-ICL Service Agreement requires six months notice; except that the Occupancy Services in Milpitas, California will expire in February 2024, with the potential for an annual renewal, subject to approval by ICL upon nine months' notice of renewal prior to the end of the lease term.
 In the event the Rani LLC-ICL Service Agreement or RMS-ICL Service Agreement is terminated by us or ICL, we will need to replicate or replace certain functions, systems, equipment or facilities to which we will no longer have the same access.
 Such changes may be costly to implement and disruptive to our business.
-In February 2024, we began to occupy a facility in Fremont, California.
-We intend to transition certain of our operations to that facility so that we will no longer need the Occupancy Services in Milpitas, California.